-We focus mainly on single-item stochastic MTO manufacturing because of its widespread application and acceptance in both the academia and industry.
-Ref.[9], for instance, established an M/M/1 queuing model with the lot sizing policy taken into account, and then validated that the lot sizing policy was a crucial determinant of the queuing delay for closed job shops.
-Ref.[10] formulated two queuing problems for the design of new systems.
-Not only was the lot sizing policy involved in these two models, but the capacity planning issue was also examined with care.
+We concentrate on a single-item stochastic make-to-order manufacturing environment, due mainly to its widespread application and acceptance in the academia and industry.
+Ref.
+[9] established an M/M/1 queuing model with the lot-sizing policy taken into account, and then validated that the lot-sizing policy is a crucial determinant of the queuing delay for closed job shops.
+Ref.
+[10] formulated two queuing problems for the design of new systems.
+Not only is the lot-sizing policy involved in these two models, but the capacity issue is also examined.

-However, most of these existing studies all the while assume that the interarrival of orders follows an independent Poisson process and that the processing procedure is exponentially distributed.
-This is, to a significant extent, not true and sometimes even misleading for a great myriad of real manufacturing systems.
-Ref.[11] argued that these factitious assumptions were extremely restrictive and unrealistic., while ref.[12] suggested an Erlang process, instead of the Poisson process, in the case of a small number of independent demand sources.
+However, most of these studies assumed that the interarrival of orders follows an independent Poisson process and that the processing procedure is exponentially distributed.
+This is, to a great extent, not true and sometimes even misleading for a great number of real manufacturing systems.
+Ref.
+[11] has argued that these factitious assumptions were extremely restrictive and unrealistic.
+Ref.
+[12] suggested an Erlang process, instead of the Poisson process, in the case of a small number of independent demand sources.

-As such, we formulate an uncertain production planning scenario as a stochastic lot sizing queuing network, and characterize all random variables involved by their own statistical merits without any unrealistic assumptions on them,
+Thus, we try to formulate the proposed manufacturing scenario as a stochastic lot sizing queuing network, and characterize all random variables involved by their own statistical merits without any unrealistic assumptions on them, so as to improve the generality as well as exactness of our proposed approach.